 The buy-sell agreement will aid the sale and purchase of a company based on a specified event.
 The most common events are retirement, disability, or the death of the owner of the company.

 The buy-sell will lay out specifically who will get what with regard to shares of the business.
 It will define how much, and it will guarantee the buyer a predetermined price.

 The buy-sell agreement also allows for the purchasing of company shares from the estate of the surviving family.
 Lastly, a buy-sell can be beneficial to creditors.
 Creditors will most likely be much easier to deal with when they can see that a company has protection established to make loan decisions easier.

 Life insurance plays an important role as the driving force in succession planning.
 It is key that you have adequate coverage for yourself and your business partners.

 You need to get a formal valuation of your company and make sure that your coverage is updated with the growth of your company.
 Succession planning is a very important topic and can be vital to your business.

 If you let the estate plan dictate how your company transitions, it may cause significant issues.
 There are many companies that have had disastrous results due to poorly designed succession plans.
 Just ask the Robbie family and the Miami Dolphins.

 If you’re ready to get started, make sure you work with the following 3 resources:

 You’ll need experts in each of these areas in order to secure the best strategy and policy for your business succession plan.

-Once your plan is in place you can begin shopping for your life insurance policy.
-Simply use the free quoter on this page to get an idea of rates.
+Once your plan is in place, you can begin shopping for your life insurance policy.
+Simply use the free quote on this page to get an idea of rates.